Please note this post is from 2019 and for the SY0-501 which expires July 31, 2021. SY0-601 launched in Nov 2020 and will expire in 2023.

 - Other courses: CompTIA Security+ course Cybrary, CBT Nuggets, LinkedIn Learning, PluralSight

 - Google Drive folders across the web: CERTS, IT Folder

 - How I passed the AWS Certified Cloud Practitioner 2019 Exam from Arielle Hale (Get some good tips from her study plan)

 - Defense Industry Guide – for those interested in working in government or overseas contracting

 If you’ve taken the exam or plan on taking it, tell me what resources you used to study.
 Also if this post was helpful, I’d love to hear from you after you pass!
-Tweet me @msguery so I can send my congrats!
+Tweet me @msguery (or find me on LinkedIn) so I can send my congrats!